xxx-cook-book/django-cook-book/Databases/Migrations.md

 * Multiple Branches

-  * Suppose app_name developed in two branches(master and branch2) from 0004.
+  * Suppose app_name developed in two branches(master and branch2) from 0004

-  * At the time of merge, mater is 0007 and branch2 is 0008, and they don't add the same field.
+  * At the time of merge, mater is 0007 and branch2 is 0008, and they don't add the same field

-  * Solve multiple branches merge:
+  * Solve multiple branches merge

     * Exec command in master branch